IsabelaPousa/loja_isa/README.md

-# loja_isa
+# INF3_A
-Sistema web desenvolvido nas aulas de Programação Web do IFPR Campus Telêmaco Borba
+Sistema desenvolvido na disciplina de Programação Web I, para a turma "A".